 Ube Halaya is getting more and more popular because of its exceptional and unique taste.
-You can't compare it to anything.
-It is a favorite dessert of most Filipino around the world.
+Have you tried my Ube Cheese Pandesal, Ube Cookies, Ube Maja Blanca, and Ube Crinkle Cookies, which are made with real Ube Halaya Jam?
+This easy Ube Puto uses Ube extract too.
+It is a favorite dessert in the Philippines and around the world.

 ingredients for homemade ube halaya

 - Butter - Butter makes everything taste better in my opinion!
-Substitute with equal amount of olive oil or avocado oil.
+It gives an extra rich and creamy taste.

-- Coconut milk - I use full fat coconut milk (not light coconut milk).
-The increased fat will make the ube jam taste richer, and the coconut flavor will be more prominent as well.
-Substitute with heavy whipping cream or evaporated milk.
+- Coconut Milk - I use full-fat coconut milk (not light coconut milk).
+The increased fat will make the ube jam taste richer and creamier, and the coconut flavor will be more prominent as well.
+Substitute coconut milk with an equal amount of heavy whipping cream or evaporated milk.

-- Ube - Fresh or frozen is great option.
-I use grated and frozen ube for convineince.
-If you live in the United States, it is available in Asian Supermarket in the freezer sections.
+- Ube - Fresh or frozen is a great option.
+I use ready-to-use frozen ube for convenience.
+If you live in the United States, it is available in the Asian Supermarket in the freezer sections.
+Be sure to thaw it overnight in the refrigerator.

 - Ube extract - Adds flavor, aroma, and vibrant purple color.
-Optional but it will make a big difference if you ask me.
+Optional but it will make a difference in color and taste.

 How to cook the best ube halaya

+Making Ube Jam is a simple process with minimal steps.
 Using frozen pre-cooked purple yam we will just need a few steps to achieve the best homemade ube halaya.
-It is better than a store brought with a perfectly balanced flavor.

 Storage Tips

-Refrigerator - For leftover ube halaya, transfer in a mason jar after cooling.
-Ube halaya last in the fridge for up to 3 weeks when stored properly.
+Refrigerator - For the leftover, transfer to a mason jar after cooling.
+It will last in the fridge for up to 1 month when stored properly, and covered with a lid.

 Equipment